Semantic Guided Single Image Reflection Removal: Experiments

-\yunfei{ In this section, we make experiments on the relationship between the SRRN performance and the reflectance intensities.
-We generate a series of image quadruples of $\{\mathbf{I}_t, \mathbf{B}_t, \mathbf{R}_t, \mathbf{S}_t\}^N_{t=1}$, where $\mathbf{I} = (1-\alpha)\mathbf{B} + \alpha \mathbf{R}$, $\alpha=0.1, 0.2, \dots 0.9$, we compare the final mIoU of DeeplabV3+~\cite{Semantic:Chen2018EncoderDecoder} and the final SSIM/PSNR of our baseline~\cite{ReflectionRemoval:Zhang2018PerceptualLosses} on such images. } \yunfei{ As presented in Fig.~\ref{fig:alpha_with_sepatation}, the proposed SRRN perform a higher score than the baseline in most cases with different $\alpha$ values.
-Furthermore, the SRRN performs a more robust result to different intensities of reflectance, as illustrated in Fig.~\ref{fig:alpha_vs_segmentation}. }
+In this section, we make experiments on the relationship between the SGR$^2$N performance and the strength level of the reflection layer.
+We generate a series of image quadruples of $\{\mathbf{I}_t, \mathbf{B}_t, \mathbf{R}_t, \mathbf{S}_t\}^N_{t=1}$, where $\mathbf{I} = (1-\alpha)\mathbf{B} + \alpha \mathbf{R}$, \revrm{$\alpha=0.1, 0.2, \dots 0.9$,} where $\alpha$ is \revii{a} reflection strength-relevant parameter.
+We set $\alpha=0.1, 0.2, \dots, 0.9$ in this experiment to generate 9 groups of datasets, respectively.
+Here images are randomly selected from Pascal VOC~\cite{Semantic:Everingham2010pascalVOC}.
+Each group contains 1000 quadruples (\textbf{I}, \textbf{B}, \textbf{R}, and \textbf{S}) for training and 200 quadruples for test.
+For each group, we train and test our method under the same condition.
+Then we compare the reflection removal and semantic performance (pixel accuracy and mIoU) v.s $\alpha$ through different settings.
+We compare the final mIoU of DeeplabV3+~\cite{Semantic:Chen2018DeepLabV3plus} (pretraiend on PascalVOC dataset) and the final PSNR of our baseline~\cite{ReflectionRemoval:Zhang2018PerceptualLosses} on such images.

+As presented in Fig.~\ref{fig:alpha_with_sepatation}, the proposed SGR$^2$N performs a higher score than the baseline in most cases with different $\alpha$ values.
+Furthermore, the SGR$^2$N performs a more robust result to different intensities of reflection layer, as illustrated in Fig.~\ref{fig:alpha_vs_segmentation}.
+We find that reflection influences semantic accuracy slightly when reflection strength is lower than 0.5.
+Otherwise, the reflection will influence semantic accuracy.
+Note that such scenarios are also hard cases for reflection removal because the input image is dominated by reflection scenes.